ethereumjs/ethereumjs-monorepo/packages/trie/docs/classes/Trie.md

 ▸ **verifyProof**(`rootHash`, `key`, `proof`): `Promise`<``null`` \| `Uint8Array`\>

-Verifies a proof.
+Verifies a proof by putting all of its nodes into a trie and attempting to get the proven key.
+An (EIP-1186)[https://eips.ethereum.org/EIPS/eip-1186] proof contains the encoded trie nodes from the root node to the leaf node storing state data.
 A static version of this function exists with the same name.

 **`Throws`**